-Often listed as one of the top 10 most beautiful spots in the world, Croatia’s Island of Hvar (pronounced H-VAR) could easily be the definition of paradise.
-Besides the pristine pebbly beaches, quaint towns and gorgeous vistas, Hvar provides a wide variety of spectacular terrain for those on bicycles.
+Often listed as one of the top 10 most beautiful spots globally, Croatia’s Island of Hvar (pronounced H-VAR) could easily be the definition of paradise.
+Besides the pristine pebbly beaches, quaint towns, and gorgeous vistas, Hvar provides a wide variety of spectacular terrain for those on bicycles.

-Cycling holidays in Croatia continue to increase in popularity with guided tour groups becoming a frequent sight, especially on the islands and Istria.
-With sleeping accommodations provided on a boat, cycling away from the harbor offers visitors on two wheels a break from tourist crowds.
+Cycling holidays in Croatia continue to increase in popularity, with guided tour groups becoming a frequent sight, especially on the islands and Istria.
+With sleeping accommodations provided on a boat, cycling away from the harbor offers visitors a break from tourist crowds on two wheels.
 Within minutes a cyclist on Hvar Island may feel no tourist has yet found this nirvana.

-With bicycles rented and a quick stop at a nearby grocery store for supplies we set out to Hvar town.
-The road signs directed us to the ‘Bike Route’ which immediately turned and climbed skyward.
+We set out to Hvar town with bicycles rented and a quick stop at a nearby grocery store for supplies.
+The road signs directed us to the ‘Bike Route,’ which immediately turned and climbed skyward.
 We had decided not to bring our padded cycling shorts since it would be such an easy day.
-Suffice it to say that by day’s end, sweating in the blazing Croatian heat, we were keen to stand and take in views.
+Suffice it to say that by day’s end, sweating in the blazing Croatian heat; we were keen to stand and take in views.

-Along the ‘Bike Route’ there seemed to be an inordinate amount of cemeteries, tombstones and memorials.
-With very few vehicles and a noticeable absence of cyclists other than ourselves, we joked that perhaps those traveling by bicycle before us were even less prepared perishing along the way due to lack of food and water.
+Along the ‘Bike Route,’ there seemed to be an inordinate amount of cemeteries, tombstones, and memorials.
+With very few vehicles and a noticeable absence of cyclists other than ourselves, we joked that perhaps those traveling by bicycle before us were even less prepared to perish along the way due to lack of food and water.

 Can you tell us about the rock piles and why they cover the hillsides?

 - Take plenty of water and food with you.
-The day we cycled on Hvar was very hot.
+The day we cycled on Hvar was scorching.
 There were very few stops to get water or snacks along the way.
 Some facilities that were on our route will be closed out of season.

 - Arrange your bike rental ahead of time.
-If you are staying in Split you can rent a bike and take it with you on the ferry.
-If you are renting in Stari Grad upon arrival by ferry be prepared for a 30 minute walk or a quick taxi ride.
-Our lack of specific research delayed the start of our adventure and left us cycling primarily in mid day heat.
+If you stay in Split, you can rent a bike and take it with you on the ferry.
+If you are renting in Stari Grad, upon arrival by ferry, be prepared for a 30-minute walk or a quick taxi ride.
+Our lack of specific research delayed the start of our adventure and left us cycling primarily in the mid-day heat.

-- If you are not a confident and experienced cyclist plan to do a guided trip.
-Having a guide and support vehicle takes all the stress of navigation, bike repairs and supplying food and water out of the equation.
-There are many companies offering guided tours in Croatia.
+- Suppose you are not a confident and experienced cyclist, then plan to take a guided trip.
+Having a guide and support vehicle takes all the stress of navigation, bike repairs, and supplying food and water out of the equation.
+Many companies are offering guided tours in Croatia.
 We have used Nichols Expeditions five times in countries throughout Europe and have been very happy with each of our tours.
-We have just booked with them to do a cycling and hiking trip to Peru.
-Want to join us?